 13 and “unlucky” numbers

-Of course, 13 is primarily considered to be an unlucky number in western cultures, so adjustments might need to be made in order to properly target your market if you go this route.
-Good luck with this one!
+As you probably know, 13 is widely considered to be an unlucky number in Western cultures, so you might need to make some adjustments in order to properly reach your market if you go this route.